clay/clay.github.io/docs/building-a-component.md

 Both of these functions receive the following data:

-- `ref` (String): the uri of the component
+- `uri` (String): the uri of the component
 - `data` (Object): the component instance's data
 - `locals` (Object): an object [containing information about the request](glossary#locals)

 Both of these functions must return _either an Object or a Promise which resolves an Object_ whose value is the data for the component.
 On a `save` the Object will be written to the database and on a `render` the Object will be passed to the data composer.
-Both the save() and render() methods are optional, as many components require either one or the other.
+Both the save() and render() methods are optional.

 Example: